What is flat foot?

 IIn addition to a physical exam and health history, your doctor may take an X-ray or MRI of your foot to determine the severity of the disorder.

 For many people, non-surgical treatment options may relieve symptoms.
 Conservative measures include:

 - Activity modification to give your arches a rest

 - Custom orthotics or shoe modifications to support your arches

 - Weight loss to ease pressure on your arches

 - Over-the-counter medications such as acetaminophen or ibuprofen to relieve pain and inflammation

 If these conservative measures fail to alleviate your symptoms and you have pain that interferes with daily activities, surgery may be necessary.
 The goal of surgery is to relieve symptoms and improve foot alignment and function.

-A variety of surgical techniques is available to correct flat foot.
-It's important to consult a qualified foot and ankle surgeon to determine the treatment that is most appropriate for you.
+A variety of surgical techniques are available to correct flat foot.
+It’s important to consult a qualified foot and ankle surgeon to determine the treatment that is most appropriate for you.
 Surgical options include arthrodesis (fusing the foot or ankle bones together), removing bone spurs, osteotomy (cutting or shaving the bone), synovectomy (cleaning the tendon coverings), tendon transfer, or a bone graft to help your arch rise more naturally.
 Recovery time varies, depending on the procedure performed.